-Ice is a stimulant drug, which means it speeds up the messages travelling between the brain and the body.
-It is a type of methamphetamine, which is generally stronger and more addictive and has more harmful side effects than the powder form known as speed.1
+Crystal methamphetamine ('ice') is a stimulant drug, which means it speeds up the messages travelling between the brain and the body.
+It's stronger, more addictive and therefore has more harmful side effects than the powder form of methamphetamine known as speed.1

 Crystal meth, shabu, crystal, glass, shard, P.2